Presentation: Teenager with cardiomyopathy

 - In some patients, a specific disease may be strongly suspected and isolated testing may be appropriate.

-- The majority of genomic tests for ICCs are currently undertaken on a singleton basis, though samples may be needed from additional family members in order to interpret results.
+- The majority of genomic tests for ICCs (including R131) are currently undertaken on a singleton basis, though samples may be needed from additional family members in order to interpret results.

-- For tests that are undertaken using WGS, parental samples should be submitted alongside the patient sample.
-This is called trio testing.
+- For tests that are undertaken using WGS (including R135), parental samples should be submitted alongside the patient sample (this is called trio testing).
 If this is not possible, for example because the child is in care or one or both parents are unavailable for testing, the proband may be tested as a singleton.

-- complete an NHS GMS record of discussion form for each person being tested – for example, if you are undertaking trio testing of an affected child and their parents, you will need three forms (see How to complete a record of discussion form for support).
+- complete an NHS GMS record of discussion (RoD) form for each person being tested – for example, if you are undertaking trio testing of an affected individual and their parents, you will need three RoD forms (see How to complete a RoD form for support).

 - Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.